Did you know that the natural gas furnace is the most common heating system found in homes in North America?

 So it’s not uncommon for any one of these loving homeowners or renters to occasionally smell gas from a furnace gas leak.

-If your home has an older heating system or perhaps one that hasn’t been maintained very often, then you would be more susceptible to smelling a small amount of gas.
+If your home has an older heating system or perhaps one that hasn’t been maintained very often, you would be more susceptible to smelling a small amount of gas.

 But is it normal to smell gas in my home while I’m operating my furnace?